Baltimore judge: Charges against police in Gray case can go forward

-BALTIMORE (Reuters) - A judge on Wednesday rejected defense motions to drop charges against six Baltimore police officers charged in the death of a black man from an injury in custody, clearing the way for scheduled trial next month.
+BALTIMORE (Reuters) - A judge on Wednesday rejected defense motions to drop charges against six Baltimore police officers charged in the death of a black man from an injury in custody and ordered separate trials in the high-profile case.

 Baltimore City Circuit Court Judge Barry Williams also rejected a defense motion calling for State’s Attorney Marilyn Mosby and her office to recuse themselves from the Freddie Gray case.